xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 $ gem install --user-install fastlane
 $ ln -s `which fastlane` /Applications/Xcode.app/Contents/Developer/usr/bin/fastlane

 {% endhighlight %}

+#### Emails & Notifications

 A nice Xcode Server feature is the ability to send an email to selected people depending on the integration result.
 For example, if the integration fails because the project is not compiling, or some tests are not passing, the bot can send an email to the last committers notifying that the build has been broken.

-If you are planning to use a Gmail account to send emails, you have to change the settings on the Mail service on Server app.
+Since we use a Gmail account to send emails, we had to change the settings on the Mail service on Server app.
 First enable the Mail service on Server.
 Then check the option *Relay outgoing mail through ISP*, on the Relay option dialog you have to put `smtp.gmail.com:587` in *Outgoing Mail Relay*, enable authentication and enter valid credentials.
 That's all, you have set up your Server to send the email using your Gmail account.

 ![Mail setup](/images/remer-xcode-server/mail-setup.png)

 ## Creating the bots

-At Xmartlabs we set up two bots for each Xcode project.
+Now that we have our Xcode server up and running its time to create our Xcode bots.
+At Xmartlabs we set up two different bots for each Xcode project.

 ### Continuous Integration bot

-Indented to make sure the project build properly and Unit & UI tests pass accordingly.
-Each time a pull request is merged into develop branch this bot is triggered.
+Indented to make sure the project build properly and code analysis, Unit & UI tests pass accordingly.
+This bot is triggered automatically each time a pull request is merged into develop branch.
 If something goes wrong committers are notified.

-We can create the bot by following these steps:
+We can create the bot by following these simple steps:

 1. Within Xcode project, select menu option Product > Create Bot.
 2. Follow the creation wizard, it is not too hard to complete.
 You may encounter some difficulties when setting git credentials.
-I opted to create a ssh key and use it for my bot.
-So I ended up selecting ​*Existing SSH Keys*​ and using the same key for all my bots.
+We opted to create a ssh key and use it for our bots.
+So we ended up selecting ​*Existing SSH Keys*​ and using the same key for all our bots.
 3. Integrate it and see if everything is OK.

 ![After trigger email](/images/remer-xcode-server/after-trigger-email.png)

-> Something cool is that the email will be sent to all committers that may introduced some issue and you can specify additional receivers.
-We'd like to receive an email notification just when something went wrong.
+> Something cool is that the email will be sent to all committers that may have introduced the issue and you can specify additional receivers.

 ### Deployer bot

-Now we want our bot to be responsible for building and uploading the result of each build to iTunes Connect and for creating a git tag with the built time source code.
+Second bot we usually set up is on charge of building and uploading the app IPA to iTunes Connect.
+It will also be responsible for creating and pushing a new git tag using the most recently code base.
 We're going to use Fastlane to achieve this.

-Typically, we create an additional bot to upload the app IPA to iTunes Connect thats runs on demand or scheduled weekly.
+Normally we configure it to run on demand or weekly scheduled since we usually need to release beta versions once a week.

 ![Schedule](/images/remer-xcode-server/schedule-setup.png)

+#### Certificates & Private keys

-To build the IPA, we have to install required provisioning profiles and certificates in the correct place.
-Bots will search provisioning profiles in the folder `/Library/Developer/XcodeServer/ProvisioningProfiles`.
-As the bot runs on its own user `_xcsbuildd`, we have to ensure that distribution/development certificates and their associated private key are installed on the System Keychain.
+We have to ensure that distribution/development certificates and their associated private key are installed on the System Keychain.

 ![Keychain](/images/remer-xcode-server/keychain.png)

-#### Prebuild steps
+To build the IPA, we have to put required provisioning profiles in the folder `/Library/Developer/XcodeServer/ProvisioningProfiles` since bots run on its own user `_xcsbuildd` and search provisioning profiles in the folder .

+### Before integration script

+XCode integration allows us to provide a before and a after integration script.

-Before the bot start building the project we have to preform some additional tasks.
-These tasks will be run from a triggered command:
+Before our Deployer Bot start integrating we have to preform some tasks which will be run from a triggered command:

 * Increase build number.
-* Download provisioning profiles.
+* Download required provisioning profiles.
 * Install the correct versions of the libraries used by the project.

-Fastlane will take needed metadata for the building app from the `Appfile` file such as Apple Developer Portal id, our iTunes Connect id and the application identifier.
+Fastlane tools will look for useful information at `Appfile` file to deploy the lines such as **Apple ID** and **application Bundle Identifier**.
+Code snippet below illustrates how `Appfile` could looks like:

 {% highlight ruby %}

-apple_dev_portal_id "<my_email@server.com>"
+app_identifier "<MY_APP_BUNDLE_ID>" # The bundle identifier of your app

+apple_dev_portal_id "<apple_dev_program_email@server.com>"  # Your Apple email address
+itunes_connect_id "<itunes_connect_email@server.com>"

+# You can uncomment the lines below and add your own
+# team selection in case you're in multiple teams
-team_name "<TEAM_NAME>"
+# team_name "<TEAM_NAME>"
-team_id "<TEAM_ID>"
+# team_id "<TEAM_ID>"

+# To select a team for iTunes Connect use
+# itc_team_name "<ITC_TEAM_NAME>"
+# itc_team_id "<ITC_TEAM_ID>"

 {% endhighlight %}

-Downloading and configuring provisioning profiles is done by Fastlane [sigh](https://github.com/fastlane/sigh).
-Use it's really straightforward, just set up the `Appfile` correctly and with the Apple Developer Portal id and it'll do the rest.
+Downloading and configuring provisioning profiles is done by Fastlane [sigh](https://github.com/fastlane/sigh) tool.
+Its usage is really straightforward, just set up the `Appfile` correctly and it'll do the rest.

-The `prebuild` lane is defined in the `Fastfile` file as its shown below:
+The `before_integration` lane is defined in the `Fastfile` file as its shown below:

 {% highlight ruby %}

-lane :prebuild do
+lane :before_integration do
   # fetch the number of commits in the current branch
   build_number = number_of_commits